 Commonly known as “abortion by pill” medication (or non-surgical abortion) involves taking a combination of medications called Mifeprex and misoprostol.
-This option is available to clients who are in the first trimester of their pregnancy up to 11 weeks.
+This option is available to clients who are in the first trimester of their pregnancy, up to 11 weeks.

-- Prep: Do not eat or drink anything after midnight before the day of your procedure.
+Do not eat or drink anything after midnight before the day of your procedure.

-- Ultrasound exam: You will undergo an ultrasound exam to confirm the length of pregnancy.
+You will undergo an ultrasound exam to confirm the length of pregnancy.

-- Lab work: We will perform routine blood tests before the procedure.
+We will perform routine blood tests before the procedure.

 Many women feel strong menstrual-type cramping for about 4 to 24 hours after administration of the misoprostol.
 If so, we will give you a prescription to help relieve this pain.
 You will receive specific aftercare instructions at the end of your appointment.
 You can also read them here.
 In case of an emergency, please contact us at 404-728-7900 or 1-800-877-6013.

 Our trained health educators will assist you with setting up an appointment at your convenience and will answer any questions you may have.
 You can schedule your appointment in Spanish as well.
 View our pricing page for estimated prices.